pavankalyanjonnadula/SukshiImageComparison/README.md

 # SukshiImageComparison
-SukshiImageComparison is a pod .
-That helps to pic images from camera or photolibrary
+SukshiImageComparison is a Framework .
+That helps to pick images from camera or photolibrary After picking images you can compare and find matching percentage of those images .
+Download and open the screen recording you can get idea .